StewAlexander-com/File_Cleanup/README.md

 - **Mocking**: Uses `unittest.mock` to handle interactive prompts during testing
 - **Comprehensive Coverage**: Tests cover normal operations, edge cases, and error conditions
 - **No Side Effects**: Tests don't modify your actual files or directories
+- **Non-Blocking**: All tests are designed to be non-interactive and safe to run in IDEs like Cursor
+- **Full Mocking**: All blocking operations (input, os.system, curses) are fully mocked to prevent hangs

 ### Running Tests on Different Operating Systems